Maison Louis Latour - Morey Saint-Denis 2018

 About the wine:

-The best Village wine from the Côte de Nuits: a very attractive, complex nose, with even a hint of smokiness that clearly reflects its origin; excellent balance and a lovely finish; highly recommended.
+The best Village wine from the Côte de Nuits is presented here: a very lovely, complex nose, with even a hint of smokiness that clearly reflects its origin; excellent balance and a lovely finish; highly recommended.

 About the estate: